Mirabilis expansa: Consumption and uses

 Mirabilis expansa yields a large amount of edible stems and storage roots.
-The roots of some forms if eaten directly can irritate the mucus membranes, and should be sun-dried and boiled before eating to eliminate the irritating substance.
+The roots of some forms if eaten directly can irritate the mucous membranes, and should be sun-dried and boiled before eating to eliminate the irritating substance.
 Once the root has been exposed to the sun, the astringent, bitter taste is replaced with sweetness.
 Bolivian forms are more often irritating than Ecuadorian forms.

 The leaves are also edible, and can be used in salad and chili sauces.
 The roots can be prepared in the same way as sweet potato or cassava, two similar crops, and can be an ingredient in soups and stews.
 In one of the traditional preparations the boiled roots are mixed with honey and toasted grain.
 In Ecuador they prepare mauka in two ways: savory and sweet.
 To prepare mauka as sweet, the plant is buried for one week in the soil with layers of barley straw alternated between it to concentrate the sugars.
 The cooking water of M. expansa makes a satisfying sweet drink.
 “In Bolivia, the stems and roots are left to ripen and then cut and cooked.
 The cooking water is served as a soft drink”.

 M. expansa can be used to feed livestock, allowing the entire plant to be used.
 Mauka's many different uses give it a higher degree of conversion than other agricultural by-products.